argonne-lcf/user-guides/docs/aurora/data-science/frameworks/oneCCL.md

 <!-- --8<-- [start:onecclenv] -->
 **OneCCL environment variables**

-We have identified a set up environment settings that give better performance or address potential hang / crash at large scale.
-These setup are still experimental and might change as we discover better setup.
+We have identified a set of environment settings that give better performance or address potential hang / crash at large scale.
+These setup are still **EXPERIMENTAL** and might change as we discover better setup.
 The users are encouraged to check this page regularly.

 ```bash
 export CCL_PROCESS_LAUNCHER=pmix